guinslym/gitopen/README.rst

 ::

 		$ gitopen
 		#this will open in your browser
-			#the default repo is origin
+		#the default remote name is origin

-			$ gitopen --repo [repo name]
+		$ gitopen --repo [remote name]
-			# The default repo is origin
+		# The default name is origin

 		$ gitopen --repo awesome
-				The repo named 'awesome' is not in your git config file
+			The remote url named 'awesome' doesn't exist
 			try:
 				gitopen --repo origin
 				gitopen --repo gitbucket
 				gitopen --repo hero
 		#in case of error it will output all your git remote name

 Todo